Reporting Other Health Insurance

 - Respond to Medicare Secondary Claim Development Questionnaire letters in a timely manner.

-- Tell the COBC about any changes in your health insurance due to you, your spouse, or a family member’s current employment or coverage changes.
-The COBC’s information can be accessed by clicking Contacts in the Related Links section below.
+- Tell the BCRC about any changes in your health insurance due to you, your spouse, or a family member’s current employment or coverage changes.
+The BCRC’s information can be accessed by clicking Contacts in the Related Links section below.

 - Tell your doctor and other health care providers if you have coverage in addition to Medicare.